 In general, people can outrun dogs once we hit a certain distance.
 Dogs are fast, but most are not capable of the distances people can do.
 There are always exceptions, of course.

 Like huskies, weimaraners are not your average dogs either.
 They are bred for endurance!
 See my post on the best dog breeds for running.

 I don’t know how many miles the average bird dog covers in the field hunting, but my dog is bred for work!
 His parents are working dogs, and this pup is 100% committed to run, run, RUN!

-Gear we use for our dog:
+Gear we use for our dog during ultramarathon training:

 - Mighty Paw hands-free leash (pictured below)